– Prof Sarah Murray, University of Western Australia

 Art.
 3. Governance of the Chapter

-The Chapter will be governed by two co-chairs that will make decisions by agreement.
+The Chapter will be governed by two co-chairs who will make decisions by agreement.
 The identity of the co-chairs shall reflect the Chapter’s commitment to gender equality and diversity in governance.
 Each year, the two co-chairs will communicate an annual summary of their activities to the ICON•S Executive Committee and to the members of the Chapter.

 Art.
 4. Co-Chair Positions